 The following are the most common symptoms of gonadotropin-independent precocious puberty.
 However, each child may experience symptoms differently.
 Although the sexual glands themselves remain immature, hypersecretion of androgen and estrogen cause the development of most other secondary sexual characteristics.
 Symptoms may include:

 The symptoms of gonadotropin-independent precocious puberty may resemble other problems or medical conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

 In addition to a complete medical history and physical examination, diagnosis of gonadotropin-independent precocious puberty may include:

-Specific treatment for gonadotropin-independent precocious will be determined by your child's physician based on:
+Specific treatment for gonadotropin-independent precocious will be determined by your child's doctor based on:

 The goal of treatment for the hypersecretion of androgen and estrogen is to stop, and possibly reverse, the onset of early puberty symptoms.
 Treatment may include the use of certain medications that inhibit the action of the sex hormones.
 If a tumor is causing the disorder, surgical removal may be necessary.